MicrosoftDocs/Viva/Viva/goals/viva-goals-teams-intro.md

 - **Dashboards** - A dashboard is a shared canvas to which team owners can add OKR-specific widgets that help run business review meetings.
 A team can have multiple dashboards.

-- **Analytics** - Surfaces metrics and reports to Helps understand OKR adoption and usage within the team and sub-teams. <!--Editor's Note: What is this saying?-->
+- **Analytics** - Surfaces metrics and reports to Helps understand OKR adoption and usage within the team and subteams. <!--Editor's Note: What is this saying?-->

 ## Types of teams in Viva Goals